avazahedi/computational-mechanics/module_03/01_Catch_Motion.md

 * What did you get for the $x$ and $y$ accelerations?
 What did your colleagues get?
 * Do the results make sense to you?
 Why or why not?

 +++

+x acceleration: -3.12 <br/>
+y acceleration: 7.01 <br/>
+These do not make sense because we expect x acceleration to be zero and y acceleration to be -9.81m/s^2

++++